gekaremi/branglez/index.md

 ### Presentation
 Will be available here after video meeting

+### Disscusion
+If you have any questions, ideas or anything to share, I want to propose using the ["Issue"](https://github.com/gekaremi/branglez/issues) of current repository as forum for such activities.

 ### Collection of interesting links

 First of all, incredible collection about floating-ponts numbers.